7 days a week

 What is a Hospitalist?

 A Hospitalist is a physician, nurse practitioner (APRN-NP), or physician assistant (PA-C) with advanced training in Internal Medicine.
-Hospitalists care for adult patients while they are hospitalized.
+Hospitalists care for patients while they are hospitalized.

 How does a Hospitalist Service work?